 Second, many employers offer a company match.

-This is essentially free money that they are putting in your retirement plan for you.
+This is essentially free money they are putting in your retirement plan.

 Third, the money you invest in your 401k grows tax deferred.